The Continued Adventures of Ilya Muromets

 Dobrynya, however, evaded-- and cut the last crocodile's head entirely off.
 Espen and his crew bravely ran away, away.

-Father Kostya {no connection to the similar-named Koschei} did understand the normal-world of the crocodiles, but there was no stopping the peasants from telling others that Sir Dobrynya had killed a three-headed dragon.
+Father Kostya {no connection to the similar-named Koschei} did understand the normal-world nature of the crocodiles, but there was no stopping the peasants from telling others that Sir Dobrynya had killed a three-headed dragon.

 The great exploit of Alyosha Popovich involved no magic, but it did involve the inventiveness of the medieval Chinese people.